Fishing & Hunting Report - July 21, 2014

 ***Calendar highlights for Eagle River, Wisconsin

-Trees and flowers budding.
-Forests and meadows emerging.
+Trees and flowers galore.
+Forests and meadows.
 The shimmering lakes and streams.
 Fabulous fishing in the Eagle River area's 1,300 lakes.
+Birding.

 - -If you're in the Eagle River area, and decide to go fishing, and maybe left your equipment at home not to worry.
 The Wisconsin Department of Natural Resources (DNR) has a free, equipment loan program that may be able to help.
 For information and regulations of this program in the Eagle River area you can call Kimberly Krawczyk at 715-542-2075.
 Just another way to enjoy all that the Eagle River area has to offer.
 Eagle River Chamber of Commerce; 800-359-6315; 715-479-6400; e-mail: email@example.com; web: